Answers to frequently asked questions concerning Houston juvenile law—

 Why should I hire you to represent my child?

-In addition to being Board Certified in Juvenile Law, James Sullivan has the heart to help others and has over 20 years of experience defending juveniles in court.
+In addition to being Board Certified in Juvenile Law, James Sullivan has the heart to help others and has 30 years of experience defending juveniles in court.
 Sullivan cares deeply for his juvenile clients and personally interviews each client and their parents at his office for a minimum of one hour and this initial consultation frequently lasts two or three hours.
 The initial focus is on the juvenile case, the possible legal defenses and its resolution—dismissal, deferred prosecution, jury trial or stipulation (plea).
 Sullivan is an experienced defense trial attorney and gets proven results.
 Sullivan may be the only Houston juvenile attorney who has tried and won felony jury trials in all three Harris County Juvenile District Courts.
 These cases include aggravated sexual assault of a child, burglary of a habitation and assault against a public servant.
 Sullivan has also had over 30 felony and misdemeanor cases dismissed on the date of a jury trial in the juvenile courts and many more in the criminal district courts.

 The second focus is on the child and his future.
 Sullivan counsels them from his own experience on how to get on the right path and be successful in life.
 Sullivan also draws upon the experiences of some of his adult and juvenile clients who did not heed his counsel and are now either in prison or deceased.